ombr/blog.evlaa.com/_posts/2016-07-20-5-tips-to-improve-your-photography-website.markdown

 # 3. Easy to use

 ![Your client are not always technology aware...](/assets/article_images/2016-07-20-5-tips-to-improve-your-photography-website/easy.jpg)
-Your clients are not always very confident with internet.
+**Your clients are not always very confident with internet**.
 Making your site very easy to use with very simple navigation, menu, pages… will allow everybody to enjoy your work and navigate into your website easily.

 You don’t need a very sophisticated website.
-As a photographer, you already have great assets that make your website attractive : Your Images.
+As a photographer, you already have great assets that make your website attractive : **Your Images**.
 Make the things simple and you'll see that people will love your website and find the piece of information they want.

 >What about the paperwork where you are never able to find the information except by reading 1000 pages of text.
 Do you like it?